NBA Rumors: Hawks Could Get D’Angelo Russell For Cam Reddish And Kevin Huerter, Per ‘Fadeaway World’

 It wasn’t mentioned how Turner — a former No. 2 overall draft pick who has nine NBA seasons under his belt — could contribute if he gets traded to the Warriors.
 However, Fadeaway World wrote that the two future first-rounders could “sweeten the deal” and help Golden State reload with young talent in the years to follow.

-As it’s still very early in the 2019-20 NBA regular season, it’s still far from clear whether the Warriors would actually entertain trade offers for Russell.
+As it’s still very early in the 2019-20 NBA regular season, it’s far from clear whether the Warriors would actually entertain trade offers for Russell.
 However, as ClutchPoints suggested, the 23-year-old point guard looks to have a lot of opportunities to shine as Golden State’s top offensive option, considering that Curry is now expected to miss at least three months while recovering from a broken hand.